9-year-old boy dies after being stabbed by 12-year-old sister, police say - NewsBreak

 TULSA, Okla. — A 12-year-old girl is accused of fatally stabbing her 9-year-old brother on Thursday at an apartment in Tulsa, Oklahoma, authorities said.
 According to the Tulsa Police Department, officers received a call at 11:43 p.m.
 CST about a stabbing involving two juveniles at the River Bank Plaza Apartments.

-TULSA, Okla.
-(KTUL) — A man has been arrested after threatening to "go postal" at Saint Francis Hospital last week, according to the Tulsa Police Department.
-Tulsa police say they were called to Saint Francis on Wednesday for a man who was interfering with medical staff who were treating his mother.
+TULSA, Okla. — A man has been arrested after Tulsa police say he made threats against Saint Francis Hospital.
+Officers were called to the hospital on Jan.
+4 for a disturbance.
+When they arrived, they found Troy Eaton, who was interacting with healthcare professionals who were treating his mother.

+Neighbor reacts to death of 9-year-old boy in alleged sibling stabbing in south Tulsa

+TULSA, Okla. — “She’s losing two children at one time, her life, or the little girl’s life will never be the same, especially the little girl.”.
+A mother of three grown children in a neighboring apartment complex shared her reaction to the reported stabbing of a 9-year old boy at the River Bank Plaza Apartments.
+According to Tulsa Police, the 9-year-old died at the hospital overnight.

 KOKI FOX 23